GodotSteam/GodotSteam/README.md

 What's New
 -------------
+The newest things that have been added as of 4/10/20:
+- Changed: change log to reflect GodotSteam 3.4
+- Changed: various information on functions for that update

-The newest things that have beena added as of 3/16/20:
+The newest things that have been added as of 3/16/20:
 - Added: new game to game list
 - Added: new Steam Inventory to functions
 - Added: new Steam Inventory to signals